gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 - Friday, December 18 from 12:00-1:00PM EST via Zoom.
 <br/>Audience: Federal employees, academics, interested public [No press]

-## <a href="https://oes.gsa.gov/2019annualevent">Using Evidence: Learning from Low-Cost Federal Evidence Building Activities</a>
+## <a href="https://oes.gsa.gov/2019annualevent">Using evidence: Learning from low-cost federal evidence building activities</a>
 The U.S. General Services Administration’s (GSA) Office of Evaluation Sciences (OES) and numerous agency collaborators presented on how the federal government uses low-cost evaluations, unexpected results, and administrative data to inform policy and program decisions.
 OES staff, collaborators from multiple agencies, and distinguished academic partners presented new results and lessons learned from over 10 OES evaluations in three sessions: Learning from Low-Cost Evaluations, Learning from Unexpected Results, and Learning from Administrative Data.
 All sessions included information and examples relevant to meeting the requirements of the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act)
 - October 30, 2019 at GSA